 Crockpot Mashed Potatoes are an easy, hands-off way to enjoy creamy, velvety mashed potatoes.
 Seasoned with garlic and parmesan, these slow cooker mashed potatoes are not only the easiest way to prepare mashed potatoes but also one of the tastiest!

-Reasons to Make Crockpot Mashed Potatoes
+Reasons to Love Crockpot Mashed Potatoes

 - Hands-off recipe.
 You do not have to boil your potatoes or watch closely to ensure they don't overcook.
 There is no draining either!
 That makes making mashed potatoes in your slow cooker an incredibly easy, hands-off approach.